 Chief Bailey noted the importance of community involvment in the fire department.
 “The legacy lives on in another generation with Laynee contributing like this.
 It’s really the future of the community to see an 11-year-old do this.
 The fire department appreciates everything she has done.
 She does this on her own, no one asked her to and that is amazing,” and he added, “We welcome help, always.
 We are always looking for volunteers.”

+Feeling inspired by Laynee to help to fundraise for an organization?
+Well, click now for some guidance to help get you started.
 For information on how to help the Racine Volunteer Fire Department, contact the department at 740-949-2520.
 This year’s fireworks will be on July 4, 2019 at Star Mill Park at 10 p.m.